List of Great White band members: 1987–2001: Later work

 Shortly after the release of Great White's third studio album Once Bitten in June 1987, Lorne Black was replaced by Tony Montana.
 The new bassist performed on ...Twice Shy (1989) and Hooked (1991) before leaving in early 1992 during rehearsals for Psycho City, with Dave "The Beast" Spitz taking over for the album's recording.
 For the subsequent tour, former Dio bassist Teddy Cook joined the band.
 Cook remained for just one studio album, Sail Away, before he was fired for being a "poser" – in late 1995, Spitz stepped in again to record Let It Rock.
 Former Quiet Riot bassist Sean McNabb joined for the subsequent tour.

 Great White issued Great Zeppelin: A Tribute to Led Zeppelin in 1998 and Can't Get There from Here in 1999, before undergoing a string of lineup changes.
 First to leave was founding member Mark Kendall, who announced his departure on January 20, 2000.
 Matthew Johnson (Who worked on Russell's first solo album) took his place the next month.
 Matthew Johnson had left next, replaced by Ty Longley in July.
 In September, drummer Audie Desbrow announced his departure, claiming that he had been fired.
 He was followed by McNabb.
 Russell opted to continue touring, adding Longley's Samantha 7 bandmates Krys Baratto on bass and Francis Ruiz on drums.
-In August of 2001, Mcnabb and Kendall would rejoin the band.
+In August 2001, Mcnabb and Kendall would rejoin the band.
 By November 2001, however, Russell had decided to disband the group.
 A final show on New Year's Eve, featuring Kendall, Lardie, McNabb and drummer Derrick Pontier (Pontier had filled in for Ruiz throughout 2001) on was released as Thank You...
 Goodnight! in 2002.